Noack – Zieschang Family

 UPDATE MAY 2019: A concerned ancestor of pioneers buried in the Zieschang Family Cemetery contacted WCHC to alert us that this cemetery has not been maintained for about 4 years.
 It needs to be mowed and headstones need to be repaired and cleaned.
 Per the Williamson County Appraisal District, the property owner of the Zieschang Family Cemetery is Morris Zieschang.

 In the summer of 2019, the “Cemetery Restoration Volunteers” added this cemetery to their maintenance rotation of 19 cemeteries in Williamson County.
-The volunteers are under the direction of WCHC’s Cemetery Committee Chair, Wayne Ware.
+The volunteers are under the direction of WCHC’s Cemetery Committee Chair, Joe Plunkett.
 In 2019, there are 9 volunteers, using their own equipment.
 Donations received by WCHC help to defray costs of restoring tombstones.

 Location is Approximate (1999 Map Information): (1999 mapped J5) Verified 9/4